MCPI-Revival/mcpi-repo/README.md

 An example of a submitted world looks like this:
 ```
 .
-└── CoolWorld.mcpiw
+└── CoolWorld.zip
     └── CoolWorld(folder)
         ├── chunks.dat
         ├── entities.dat
         └── level.dat
 ```

-Alongside your MCPIW file you must add an entry to `worlds.json`, but feel free to submit a `LICENSE` file for your world and a screenshot so people know what your world looks like!
+Alongside your .zip file you must add an entry to `worlds.json`, but feel free to submit a `LICENSE` file for your world and a screenshot so people know what your world looks like!(if you do submit a screenshot/license please make it in it's own folder instead of just uploading them to /worlds, like eg `/worlds/CoolWorld/CoolWorld.zip + other files` instead of `/worlds/CoolWorld.zip and other files`)

 ## [Servers](servers/)
 Servers are stored in a JSON format, with a IP address and a port number.